 Private Health Insurance

-Private health insurance is coverage by a health plan provided through an employer or union or purchased by an individual from a private health insurance company.
+Private health insurance is coverage by a health plan provided through an employer or union and coverage purchased directly by an individual from an insurance company or through an exchange.

 - Employment-based health insurance is coverage offered through one's own employment or a relative's.
 It may be offered by an employer or by a union.

 - Own Employment-based health insurance is coverage offered through one's own employment and only the policyholder is covered by the plan.

 - Direct-purchase health insurance is coverage through a plan purchased by an individual from a private company or through an exchange.
 Exchange plans include coverage purchased through the federal Health Insurance Marketplace as well as other state-based marketplaces and include both subsidized and unsubsidized plans.

 Government health insurance includes plans funded by governments at the federal, state, or local level.
 The major categories of government health insurance are Medicare, Medicaid, the Children's Health Insurance Program (CHIP), individual state health plans, TRICARE, CHAMPVA (Civilian Health and Medical Program of the Department of Veterans Affairs), as well as care provided by the Health and Medical Program of the Department of Veterans Affairs, military health care (VA Care), and the Indian Health Service.*

 - Medicare is the Federal program which helps pay health care costs for people 65 and older and for certain people under 65 with long-term disabilities.

 - Medicaid is a program administered at the state level, which provides medical assistance to the needy.
 Families with dependent children, the aged, blind, and disabled who are in financial need may be eligible for Medicaid.
 It may be known by different names in different states.